 Visit the outreach page to learn more about our initiatives

-Our Parish Life Commission works to promote a spirit of fellowship among parish members, newcomers, visitors, and guests, including coordinating the weekly coffee hours, planning for parish-wide events, receptions, picnics, and potlucks throughout the year as well as assists with organizing our benefit concert receptions.
+Our Parish Life Commission works to promote a spirit of fellowship among parish members, newcomers, visitors, and guests.
+It coordinates the weekly coffee hours, plans parish-wide events, receptions, picnics, and potlucks throughout the year, and assists with organizing our benefit concert receptions.

 Our Stewardship Commission oversees parish stewardship activities within the parish, including fostering time, talent, and treasures for year-round stewardship, conducting the annual "estimate of giving" campaign and "time and talent" survey, recommending the annual budget, recommending/managing insurance coverage, managing the reserve investment accounts, and coordinating endowment, memorial, and capital fundraising.